15th June 2018

-A good alternative, and also not too far from Paris, the alps, and Switzerland if the Burgundy region, perhaps one of th best kept secrets where one can find some gems, still in their own ‘jus’, while still enjoying a pace of life some areas may have lost, while being just 1 hour away from Paris.
-And then, there are many castles for sale in south west France, including in the Dordogne, Limousin, or near Toulouse and even in Morbihan in southern Brittany.
+A good alternative, and also not too far from Paris, the alps, and Switzerland is the Burgundy region, perhaps one of the best kept secrets where one can find rare gems, still in their own ‘jus’, while still enjoying a pace of life some areas may have lost, while being just 1 hour away from Paris.
+And then, there are many castles for sale in south west France.

 Ultimately, though, if you have your heart set on a chateau, you may need to be prepared to search for longer than if you are looking at other property types … unless of course you have a ‘coup de foudre’ and find your own fairytale chateau on the first visit.